What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 We’ll take our early retirement package!

-“Wait, but you’re not even age eligible for early retirement by the company’s standards.
+“Wait, but you’re not even age eligible for early retirement by your company’s standards.

 How are you getting the retirement package? ”